pusher/k8s-spot-rescheduler/README.md

 ## Usage

 ### Deploy to Kubernetes
-A public docker image is not currently available.
+A docker image is available at `quay.io/pusher/k8s-spot-rescheduler`.
+These images are currently built on pushes to master.

 Sample Kubernetes manifests are available in the [deploy](deploy/) folder.

-There is a basic Deployment as well as a ClusterRole, ClusterRoleBinding and ServiceAccount for use in RBAC enabled clusters.
+To deploy in clusters using RBAC, please apply all of the manifests (Deployment, ClusterRole, ClusterRoleBinding and ServiceAccount) in the [deploy](deploy/) folder but uncomment the `serviceAccountName` in the [deployment](deploy/deployment.yaml)

 #### Requirements